In this article

 - All-in cost per weekly cycle: CHF 3.00 / CHF 100 = 3.0%

-The same plan batched to monthly:
+Same plan batched monthly:

 - Relai platform fee: 1.0% = CHF 4.00 on CHF 400 accumulated